DANS-KNAW/dd-ingest-flow/docs/dev.md

 * To repeat a test you'll need the `dv-dataset-destroy` script which needs `safety_latch: OFF`, the default is `ON`.

 The tools to copy/move your data into the `ingest_area` require a user group `deposits`.
-When running locally you don't have such a group so create the following structure otherwise.
+When running locally you don't have such a group, so you can't use these commands.
-Depending on the command, replace `migartion` with `import`.
+Create the following structure.
+Depending on the command, replace `migration` with `import`.

 ```
 dd-ingest-flow